Applying for a business loan.

 Determine what funds you need.

 Once your business plan is in place you'll have a clear indication of the amount of money you'll need to borrow.
-Your business plan and presentation will outline your goals for future growth but you'll also need to explain how you're planning to spend each dollar you borrow.
+Your business plan and presentation will outline your goals for future growth, but you'll also need to explain how you're planning to spend each dollar you borrow.
 Most importantly, you'll need to detail how you plan to make repayments.

 If you're investing in new equipment such as company vehicles, it's a good idea to have the exact figures on the purchasing and running costs of each vehicle.
 You might also want to explain why a particular vehicle is a good fit for your small business.
 Reliability, size, and value for money are some of the reasons you could list.

-Ensure your plans for repayment are reasonable and that you're not over-stretching your budget.
+Make sure your plans for repayment are reasonable and that you're not over-stretching your budget.
 Making an application for an outrageously large amount of money will most likely see your business labelled as a time waster.

-Plan your presentation
+Plan your presentation to your bank manager.

 First impressions count - when you meet a bank manager for the first time to present your business plan, there are a few things you can do to make that meeting run smoothly:

-• Have a professional presentation package that includes financial projections, previous statements, and an executive summary outlining your business objectives and how the loan can help you achieve those goals
+- Have a professional presentation package that includes financial projections, previous statements, and an executive summary outlining your business objectives and how the loan can help you achieve those goals

-• You need to sell your business idea.
+- You need to sell your business idea.
 Show them how confident you are about the future growth and prospects of your business.

 Researching your borrowing options.